AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

     #pragma omp parallel if (Gpu::notInLaunchRegion())
     #endif

-This should be added only to MFIter loops that contain GPU work.
+It is generally expected that simply using OpenMP threads to launch GPU work quicker will show little improvement or even perform worse.
+So, this conditional statement should be added to MFIter loops that contain GPU work, unless users specifically test the performance or are designing more complex workflows that require OpenMP.

 .. _sec:gpu:example:

 An Example of Migrating to GPU
 ==============================